heiswayi/heiswayi.nrird.com/markdown-cheatsheet.md

 7. Aenean sit amet erat nunc
 8. Eget porttitor lorem

-**TIP**: If you just use `1.` for each number, GitHub will automatically number each item.
+**Tip**: If you just use `1.` for each number, GitHub will automatically number each item.
 For example:

 ```markdown
 1. Lorem ipsum dolor sit amet